Shape Constrained Regularisation by Statistical Multiresolution for Inverse Problems: Asymptotic Analysis: Introduction

 In this paper we assume that we are given the observation

 Here, $\sigma>0$ denotes the noise-level and $\eps:V\ra \Ls{2}(X, \mathfrak{A}, \Prob)$ a Gaussian white noise process, i.e. $\eps$ is linear and continuous and for all $v,w \in V$ one has

 where $\mathcal{N}(\mu, \sigma^2)$ denotes the normal distribuion with expectation $\mu$ and variance $\sigma^2$.
-The white noise model \eqref{intro:noisemodel} is very common in the theory of statistical inverse problems \citep[see e.g.][]{frick:JohSil91, frick:NusPer99, frick:ChoIbrKha99, frick:CavTsy02, frick:BisHohMunRuy07, frick:CohHofRei04, frick:Cav08} and it can be regarded as reasonable approximation to models relevant for many areas of applications.
+The white noise model \eqref{intro:noisemodel} is very common in the theory of statistical inverse problems \citep[see e.g.][]{ frick:BisHohMunRuy07, frick:Cav08, frick:CavTsy02, frick:ChoIbrKha99, frick:CohHofRei04, frick:JohSil91, frick:NusPer99} and it can be regarded as reasonable approximation to models relevant for many areas of applications.
 A statistical regularisation method amounts to compute an estimator $\hat u = \hat u (\sigma)$ given the data $Y$ in \eqref{intro:noisemodel} such that $\hat u(\sigma)\ra u^\dagger$ (in an appropriate sense) as $\sigma \ra 0^+$ .

 The simplest case covered by Model \eqref{intro:noisemodel} is classical nonparametric regression and its amplitude of applications.
 Here, $U$ and $V$ are suitable function spaces where it is assumed that $U$ can be continuously embedded into $V$. $U$ models the smoothness of the true signal $u^\dagger$ and $K$ is the embedding operator $K:U\hookrightarrow V$ (cf. \cite{frick:BisHohMunRuy07}).
-More sophisticated examples for $K$ arise in imaging, when blurring induced by the recording optical systems is modelled as a convolution with a kernel $k(x-y)$ (in engineering and physical terminology denoted as a point spread function).
-Beyond convolution, different operators $K$ occur in various other applications, e.g. in seismic engineering (\cite{frick:ChiAlbGla04}), in material sciences (\cite{frick:PopTaf04}), magnetic resonance imaging (\cite{frick:BloUecFra07}), image processing (\cite{frick:BerBoc98}), tomography (\cite{frick:SchGraGroHalLen09,frick:EHN96}) and astrophysics (\cite{frick:BisHol08}).
+More sophisticated examples for $K$ arise in imaging, when blurring induced by the recording optical systems is modelled as a convolution with a kernel $k(x-y)$.
+Beyond convolution, different operators $K$ occur in various other applications (see e.g. \cite{frick:BerBoc98, frick:EHN96,frick:SchGraGroHalLen09}).

 Due to the broad area of applications, the literature on statistical regularisation methods is vast.
-We only give a few, selective references: Penalised least-squares estimation (that includes Tikohonov-Philipps and maximum entropy regularisation) \citep{frick:BisHohMun04, frick:Sul86, frick:Wah77}, wavelet based methods \citep{frick:Don93, frick:Don95, frick:Joh99, frick:KerKyrPenPet10, frick:JohKerPicRai04}, estimation in Hilbert-scales \citep{frick:BisHohMunRuy07, frick:GolPer03, frick:MaiRuy96, frick:MatPer01, frick:MatPer03, frick:MatPer03a} and regularisation by projection \citep{frick:CavGolPicTsy02, frick:CavTsy02, frick:CohHofRei04, frick:MatPer01, frick:HofRei08} to name but a few.
+We only give a few, selective references: penalised least-squares estimation (that includes Tikohonov-Philipps and maximum entropy regularisation) \citep{frick:BisHohMun04, frick:Sul86, frick:Wah77}, wavelet based methods \citep{frick:Don93, frick:Don95, frick:Joh99, frick:JohKerPicRai04, frick:KerKyrPenPet10}, estimation in Hilbert-scales \citep{frick:BisHohMunRuy07, frick:GolPer03, frick:MaiRuy96, frick:MatPer01, frick:MatPer03, frick:MatPer03a} and regularisation by projection \citep{frick:CavGolPicTsy02, frick:CavTsy02, frick:CohHofRei04, frick:HofRei08, frick:MatPer01} to name but a few.

 In this work, we follow a different route and study a variational estimation scheme that defines estimators $\hat u$ as solutions of

 Here, $J$ is a \emph{convex regularisation functional} that is supposed to measures the regularity of candidate estimators $u\in U$ and $T_N$ is a \emph{data fidelity term} on $V$ that measures the deviation of the data $Y$ and the estimated image $Ku$.
 In this work we consider fidelity measures $T_N$ of the form